4 Personality Based Ways to Reduce Stress

 Maybe the key to controlling your stress is finding the stress reduction method that works best for your personality.
 If the method you use fits your style and you enjoy it, you’ll be more likely to use it.
 DISC could help.

 The DISC personality system is based off of four primary personality styles.
 Everyone has a little bit of each of these styles in them.
-(You can take =a free quiz to find out your type if you aren’t sure.)
+(You can take a quiz to find out your type if you aren’t sure.)
 Once you know what personality style you have, you can try to find a stress reduction technique that fits with your personality style.

 How to De-Stress Based off of your DISC Personality Style